 The Crafts Council have lots of resources on their website about research carried out on the Craft Economy.

-We hope this handy guide is a good starting point for researching becoming an Arts & Craft Tutor.
-This blog post is only intended as a starting point and you will need to double-check relevant legislation as they can change and be updated at any time.
+We hope this handy guide has given you a few pointers and is a good place to begin your research into becoming an Arts & Crafts Tutor.
+Please bear in mind that, as a starting point, this blog is designed as a guide only.
+You will need to double-check relevant legislation as they can change and be updated at any time.

 Professional legal advice about the possible impact of legislation should always be obtained before making any business decisions.